 8. Currex RUNpro High

 The polyurethane forefoot is thin but springy, perfect for pushing off with some extra energy and speed.
-A lower-profile heel cup allows for some more movement than the very deep ones, but still offers enough stability that you shouldn’t pronate when wearing these.
+A lower-profile heel cup allows for some more movement than the very deep ones, but still offers enough stability that you shouldn’t pronate when wearing them.

 - Bamboo/charcoal mid-layer